-For a new MOT berthing system, the initial audit shall be performed within three years of commencement of operations.
+3102F.3.3.1 Initial audit.
+For a new MOT or new berthing system(s), the initial audit of the "as-built" systems(s) shall be performed prior to commencement of operations.

 3102F.3.3.2 Subsequent audits.
-An above water audit of structural, mechanical and electrical systems shall be completed at a maximum interval of 3 years.
+A subsequent audit report of each terminal shall be completed at a maximum interval of 4 years, and includes documentation of inspections.
 This interval may be reduced, based on the recommendation of the audit team leader, and with the approval of the Division, depending on the extent and rate of deterioration or other factors.

-The maximum interval for underwater audits is dependent upon the condition of the facility, the construction material type and/or the environment at the mudline, as shown in Table 31F-2-2.
+The maximum interval for above water inspections shall be 4 years.
+The maximum interval for underwater inspections is dependent upon the condition of the facility, the construction material type and/or the environment at the mudline, as shown in Table 31F-2-1.

-If there are no changes in the defined purpose (see Section 3102F.3.6.1) of the berthing system, then analyses from previous audits may be referenced.
-However, if there is a significant change in a berthing system, or when deterioration or damage must be considered, a new analysis may be required.
+If there are no changes in the defined purpose (see Section 3102F.3.6.1) of the berthing system(s), then analyses from previous audits may be referenced.
+However, if there is a significant change in a berthing system(s), or when deterioration or damage must be considered, a new analysis may be required.